dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 is that their mission seems to be to drain all mystery out of the past

 to suck it dry like some kind of vampire sucking the blood out of the past

 and to reduce it to a series of numbers

-uh, that, uh, that appear to be scientific.

-I- I think that's- that's most unfortunate.

-The past is deeply mysterious.

-The whole- the whole story of life on Earth is deeply mysterious.

-I- I mean, we were talking about the timeline of- of human beings

-but you know, if you go

-if you go back to the formation of the Earth itself

-if I've got the figures right, it's about four and a half billion years ago that the Earth supposedly formed.

-It was then incredibly hot and inhospitable to life

-# Chapter 12

-and to reduce it to a series of numbers